dsibi/DataViz-Portfolio/challenges/README.md

 ***

 ## SWDchallenge
 The [SWDchallenge](http://www.storytellingwithdata.com/swdchallenge) is a monthly challenge where participants practice and apply data visualization and storytelling skills in a safe space to try something new, irregardles of backgrounds, experience levels, and tools used.

-All contributions can be found [here](https://github.com/Z3tt/SWDchallenge/).
+All contributions my can be found [here](https://github.com/Z3tt/SWDchallenge/).

 #